DecipherNow/workshops/multimesh/workshop.md

 ./setup.sh
 ```

-You'll be prompted for the username and password that you use to log in to [Nexus](https://nexus.production.deciphernow.com/).
+You'll be prompted for the username, password, and a unique string to identify your instance of the mesh.
+The username/password should be the credentials that you use to log in to [Nexus](https://nexus.production.deciphernow.com/).
 The setup will take 3-5min, so go ahead and read the next section while you wait.
 If the setup was successful, you should see `The mesh is ready at https://$PUBLIC_IP:30000 !` printed to the console.

 ## The players